 This summer, MUD students will take part in a full-immersion, 12-week global studio that focuses on the remaking of post-apartheid Johannesburg, South Africa, while learning from the informality of Accra, Ghana.
 Students will have an opportunity to study, experience, and develop complex urban future proposals for Johannesburg, which has aspirations of becoming a "World-Class City."
 One of the most divided cities in the world today, Johannesburg contains a multiplicity of urban complexities: rapid growth, water scarcity, environmental justice, social-economic spatial fractures, and the dichotomy between formal and informal city life and economies.
 The studio will also directly observe an alternative model of African emergent global urbanism by traveling to Accra, one of the largest and fastest-growing African cities.

 Summer 2015: Johannesburg + Dubai

-The 2015 Global Urbanism Studio begins in St. Louis with a three-week research and visioning process, followed by a four-week study abroad portion through Johannesburg and Dubai, ending in St. Louis for the final four weeks.
-Students will be fully immersed in the culture and vibrancy of Johannesburg, where they will live, research, experience, observe, and work on their urban design proposal.
-The studio will investigate the multiplicity of urban forms, social juxtapositions, and spatial apartheid that exist within Johannesburg through the examination of Corridors of Freedom, a government-sponsored proposal.
+The 2015 Global Urbanism Studio began in St. Louis with a three-week research and visioning process, followed by a four-week study abroad portion through Johannesburg and Dubai, ending in St. Louis for the final four weeks.
+Students were fully immersed in the culture and vibrancy of Johannesburg, where they lived, researched, observed, and worked on their urban design proposal.
+The studio investigated the multiplicity of urban forms, social juxtapositions, and spatial apartheid that exist within Johannesburg through the examination of Corridors of Freedom, a government-sponsored proposal.